Newsletter

 Paperback | $18.95 US / $24.95 CAN

-From the Satanic Panic to the anti-vax movement, the moon landing to Pizzagate, it’s always been human nature to believe we’re being lied to by the powers that be (and sometimes, to be fair, we absolutely are).
-But while it … Continue reading →
+From skepticism about the moon landing to the “deep-state” claims of QAnon, it’s always been human nature to believe we’re being lied to by the powers that be (and sometimes, to be fair, we absolutely are).
+But technology has given … Continue reading →

 The Seriously Enlightening Stories Behind Supposedly Simple Facts